 CLICK HERE for full version of FRAMEWORK AGREEMENT

 The Framework Agreement on First Nation Land Management was signed by the Minister of Indian Affairs and Northern Development and 13 First Nations on February 12, 1996.
 One other First Nation was added as of December 1997.
 The Agreement is an initiative by these 14 First Nations to take over the management and control of their lands and resources.
-It applies only to these 14 First Nations.
+The Agreement has since expanded to include a number of communities across Canada.
+It applies only to Signatory Members of the Framework Agreement.

 A First Nation signatory to the Framework Agreement exercises its land management option by creating its own Land Code, drafting a community ratification process and entering into a further Individual Transfer Agreement with Canada.
 The specific steps are set out in the Framework Agreement and include the following: